Experts in cosmetic surgery negligence compensation claims

 Can I make a personal injury compensation claim if my cosmetic surgery treatment was negligent?

 The list of complications that can, and often do occur when undergoing any form of cosmetic surgery are almost endless, and as diverse as the different forms of cosmetic surgery you can undergo.
 The majority of MG Legal’s clients who have suffered injury as a result of negligent, or botched cosmetic surgery, have suffered post-surgery infection, of which they were unaware could occur, or from cuts, lacerations, or burns to their body, which were not supposed to occur during their requested surgery.
-In short then, the answer is, if you’ve been injured as a result of any cosmetic surgery, whether the surgery was carried out by the National Health Service, or you have sought private treatment, and the surgeon has been negligent, in their actions or omissions, then you could be entitled to make a compensation claim against them, using the surgeons public liability insurance to make a payment for personal injury compensation.
-Like any service you receive, when your doctor, nurse, consultant or other practitioner treats you their care must meet a certain standard.
+In short then, the answer is, if you’ve been injured as a result of any cosmetic surgery, whether the surgery was carried out by the National Health Service, or you have sought private treatment, and the surgeon has been negligent, in their actions or omissions, then you could be entitled to make a compensation claim, using the surgeons public liability insurance to make a payment for personal injury compensation.
+Like any service you receive, when your doctor, nurse, consultant or other practitioner treats you, their care must meet a certain standard.

 In medical care, this standard was sent by the case of Bolam v Friern Hospital Management Committee where care provided must be “In accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular art”.
 Put simply, the medical practitioner must treat you in a way that a reasonable number of practitioners with the same qualification would agree with.